Hyvä Theme is Now Open Source: What This Means for Magento Community - Mageplaza

 type="Mageplaza\Custom\Model\Quote" />

 The next step is to run the loadByCustomer part.
-At this time, Class B is called as B is required to expand A.
+At this time, Class B is called B, as it is required to expand A.

 Of course, as an alternative to other design patterns, Preferences have different benefits and drawbacks.
-In details:
+In detail:

 Pros: